Why Study Post 16

 We have a rigorous system of academic support if a student is struggling in a particular subject.
 Through a series of measures we strive to enable these students to get back on track with their learning.
 Academic guidance measures include progress reports, tutor and teacher mentoring and parental meetings.
 We place a high value on working with parents to support students to fulfil their academic potential.
 There is also a bespoke ‘Russell Group programme’ for students aiming for the most competitive universities.

-Students in the Sixth Form have their own area for independent learning when they are not in classrooms.
+Students in the Sixth Form have their own area for supervised study when they are not in classrooms.
 Students can sit alone or together for collaborative learning or alternatively work in the library.

 As well as studying three subjects’ students at Lodge Park also study the ASDAN AoPE Qualification.
 The Award of Personal Effectiveness (AoPE) is a nationally recognised qualification which carries UCAS points and is accepted at a wide range of Universities.